Putnam County Community Center

 Senior Health Assistance Program (SHAP)

-PCCC can provide assistance with benefit applications: Medicaid, SNAP (food stamps), Low Income Subsidy/Extra Help, Medicare Savings Programs and Benefit Access (License plate sticker discount and Ride Free Transit cards).
+PCCC can assist with benefits applications: Medicaid, SNAP (food stamps), Low-Income Subsidy/Extra Help, Medicare Savings Programs, and Benefit Access (License plate sticker discount and Ride Free Transit cards).

 Family Caregiver Support